 Falvey declined to comment on the status of General Manager Thad Levine, whose last known contract extension expires this year, or the coaches on Baldelli’s staff.

-“I don’t judge employees off of six crummy weeks,” Pohlad said. “[Falvey’s] got eight years of a resume and I talk with Derek daily so I know what he’s doing.
-He’s got player development resume, he’s got a major league resume and yeah, he’s busting his [butt].
+“I don’t judge employees off of six crummy weeks,” Pohlad said. “[Falvey’s] got eight years of a résumé and I talk with Derek daily, so I know what he’s doing.
+He’s got a player development resume, he’s got a major league resume and he’s busting his [butt].
 He’s the right guy.”

 Speaking before the Twins ended their season with a 6-2 loss to the Baltimore Orioles on Sunday, finishing the year with an 82-80 record, Falvey paused for several moments as he fought back tears describing the pain of the club’s freefall.